eclipse-langium/langium-website/hugo/content/tutorials/langium_and_monaco.md

 You should be greeted with a page that contains a working Monaco instance and a small MiniLogo program in the editor.
 This editor has the highlighting we would expect, and also is fully connected to the language server for our language.
 This means we have full LSP support for operations that we would expect to have in a native IDE, such as VSCode.

 And that's it, we have successfully implemented Langium + Monaco in the web for our language.
 It's not doing much at this time besides presenting us with an editor, but in the next tutorial we'll talk about [using the same setup to add generation in the web](/tutorials/generation_in_the_web).
 Since our generation has already been configured natively in prior tutorials, we can use what we've written to quickly implement a web application that translates MiniLogo programs into drawing instructions for an HTML5 canvas.
-The document notification we added to the LS will be used to generate commands from provided documents, and from that we can quickly generate commands in real-time.